e-papanicolas/get-it-goals/README.md

 Nest is built around a language feature called decorators.
 An ES2016 decorator is an expression which returns a function and can take a target, name and property descriptor as arguments.
 You apply it by prefixing the decorator with an `@` character and placing this at the very top of what you are trying to decorate.
 Decorators can be defined for either a class, a method or a property.

 For TypeScript users, note that `createParamDecorator<T>()` is a generic.
 This means you can explicitly enforce type safety, for example `createParamDecorator<string>((data, ctx) => ...)`.
 Alternatively, specify a parameter type in the factory function, for example `createParamDecorator((data: string, ctx) => ...)`.
 If you omit both, the type for data will be any.

+## Docker

+Start the PostgreSQL database in a Docker container by running `docker compose up` in the root directory.